openPMD/openPMD-standard/STANDARD.md

   - `iterationEncoding`
     - type: *(string)*
-    - description: Whether other iterations of this series, from the file-format's API point of view, are encoded in the same file or whether another `open/close` call is necessary to access other iterations
+    - description: whether other iterations of this series, from the file-format's API point of view, are encoded in the same file or whether another `open/close` call is necessary to access other iterations